-You’re going to want to grab a coffee (or your favorite beverage of choice) and sit back and get ready to learn how exactly I made $20,000 in my first month running paid Facebook ads for my clients.
+You’re going to want to grab a coffee (or your favorite beverage of choice) and sit back and get ready to learn exactly how I made $20,000 in my first month running paid social media ads for my clients.

-This is in fact one of my FAVORITE business models to take, and for very good reasons of course.
+This is, in fact, one of my FAVORITE business models to take, for very good reasons.

 So why is this so different from any other business model?

-When running a Social Media Marketing Agency, there is no warehousing of inventory, no shipping or receiving, you literally create ads for clients and start earning money..
-RIGHT AWAY!
+When running a Social Media Marketing Agency, there is no warehousing of inventory, no shipping or receiving, you create ads for clients and start earning money immediately.

 3 Easy steps that allow this all to happen